datasign-tist/Project-03-Wine-Prediction-Using-MLFlow-with-Deployment/README.md

 H.  Update the main.py
 I.  Update the app.py

 We will perform all our the above operations for each data-science project stage.
+We will perform modular coding ( OOps Programming ).

 ------------------------------------------------------------------------------------------------------------

 ## STAGE 01: Data Ingestion

+A. We will add all our configurations in this file. ( We will create an artifact folder to save our outputs.)
+B. We don't need this as of now.
+C. We don't need this as of now.
+D. We need to create the entity ( A return type of a function ) to read the config.yaml, we need to create the constructor file inside src/project_name/constants.
+This will help us locating all the yaml paths into our codes.
+E. Add the configuration manager.
+It will return all the variables, add the data, and check the return type.
+F. Add the required components needed in that stage.
+Downloading/Adding Features/EDA/PCA etc.
+G. Update the pipeline for that stage.